 - How To Harness the Potential of 5G?
 Network signal boosters?

 Below are the top 12 global tower companies

 China Tower Co., Ltd. (“China Tower”) is a large-scale state-owned communications infrastructure service company.
 The company mainly constructs, maintains, and operates base station supporting facilities such as communication towers, high-speed rail and subway public network coverage, and large-scale indoor distribution systems.
 It is the primary infrastructure supplier to three major China National Carriers, China Mobile, China Telecom, and China Unicom, and is spread across 31 provinces in China.
 Founded: 2014 Headquartered: HQ in Beijing, China and has established in 31 provincial-level branches and local and municipal-level branches across the country Infrastructure: 2.1 million communication towers China Tower solutions include: China Tower has implemented the “One Core and Two Wings11” strategy to increase optimization, coordination of resources, and sharing, leveraging them to compete and gain cash flow.
-One core refers to the traditional tower business of providing Macro, Small Cell Towers, and DAS infrastructure.
+One core refers to the traditional cell tower business of providing Macro, Small Cell Towers, and DAS infrastructure.
 Two wings refer to the TSSAI (Trans-Sector Site Application) business, which provides tower-specific data information to industries, and the Energy business of providing power to different industries.

 - Macro station business consisting of the ordinary ground communication tower, landscape tower, simple tower, ordinary floor tower, floor holding pole